Our Saviour Lutheran School

 Our Saviour Lutheran School is a private, Lutheran Church–Missouri Synod, co-educational school in Morris Park, Bronx, New York City, New York, United States.
 The origins of its younger grades' school began in 1942, and its high school was established in 1955.
 It is part of the Lutheran Church of Our Saviour.

 Its class sizes are small and there is a dress code.
 It is an accredited member of the Middle States Association of Colleges and Schools.

 Athletics

 The school's athletic teams are known as the Falcons.
 Three sports are offered: basketball, track and field, and volleyball.
 The basketball program has produced several NCAA Division I college recruits.
+During the school's 2022–23 years, the basketball program joined the Word of God Christian Academy in Raleigh, North Carolina and Hillcrest Prep Academy in Phoenix, Arizona as a part of Overtime Elite alongside the program's own YNG Dreamerz, Cold Hearts, and City Reapers teams.